Angela (band): History

-In 2010, for the first time, angela performed at Southeast Asia's largest anime convention, Anime Festival Asia (AFA), held annually in Singapore.
+In 2010, for the first time, Angela performed at Southeast Asia's largest anime convention, Anime Festival Asia (AFA), held annually in Singapore.
 It is also their first time performing in the country.

 In 2011, they followed up with another performance organised by jplex in Singapore at Republic Polytechnic.
 In the same year, they appeared in Singapore again at Anime Festival Asia 2011.
 In 2012, they were invited for the third time to perform at Anime Festival Asia 2012 in Indonesia.
-The following year in 2013, they would return to perform in Singapore at Anime Festival Asia 2013.
-In 2018, they were invited for the fifth time to perform in Singapore at Anime Festival Asia 2018.
+The following year in 2013, they would return to perform in Singapore at the Anime Festival Asia 2013.
+In 2018, they were invited for the fifth time to perform in Singapore at the Anime Festival Asia 2018.

 In July 2013, Angela performed for the first time in Paris, France at the Japanese culture convention, Japan Expo.
-On 31 October 2013, angela launched their official YouTube channel.
-They would make an appearance at the Anime Expo anime convention in Los Angeles in July 2014.
-19th September 2015 Angela performed their first concert in Germany at the anime convention Connichi in Kassel.
+On 31 October 2013, Angela launched their official YouTube channel.
+They would make an appearance, at the Anime Expo anime convention in Los Angeles in July 2014.
+19th September 2015, Angela performed their first concert in Germany at the anime convention Connichi in Kassel.
 In 2017, their song "Zenryoku☆Summer!" (全力☆Summer!, "Full Power☆Summer!") was used as the opening theme to the anime series Aho-Girl.

+On June 4, 2023, Angela was officially certified by the Guinness World Records for "Most songs sung by the same artist for an animation franchise" in the Fafner in the Azure series.
+The award was presented at the Fafner in the Azure BEHIND THE LINE special screening event on the same day.
+It was also announced that a complete album containing all songs from the Fafner in the Azure series is in production.